 The Sloan Indigenous Graduate Partnership (SIGP) is a scholarship program funded by the A.P.
-Sloan Foundation since the fall of 2003 to support Indigenous (Native American, Alaskan Native, Native Hawaiian' U.S. Citizenship) graduate students pursuing degrees in science, technology, engineering or mathematics (STEM) with the intent of increasing the number of Indigenous Americans earning master's and doctoral degrees in STEM disciplines.
+Sloan Foundation to support Indigenous (Native American, Alaskan Native, Native Hawaiian) graduate students pursuing degrees in science, technology, engineering or mathematics (STEM) with the intent of increasing the number of Indigenous Americans earning master's and doctoral degrees in STEM disciplines.
 For more information, click here.

 What are the benefits of participation in the SIGP?

-You will become part of a prestigious nationwide network of indigenous scholars, with the benefits of mentoring and community connection, in support of higher education.
-The benefits of participation in the SIGP include: tuition waiver from SUNY-ESF, a stipend, support for health insurance, research experience, professional development opportunities, faculty mentorship, and networking with a community of current and former SIGP awardees.
+You will become part of a prestigious nationwide network of Indigenous scholars, with the benefits of mentoring and community connection, in support of higher education in STEM.
+The benefits of participation in the SIGP include: tuition waiver from SUNY ESF, a stipend, health insurance, research experience, professional development opportunities, faculty mentorship, and networking with a community of current and former SIGP awardees.

 What are the expectations and responsibilities of SIGP scholars?

 Enrollment in an approved STEM field program, submission of an annual spending plan and expenditure report, submission of an academic report at the conclusion of every semester of enrollment, and timely completion of the graduate degree.
-SIGP scholars participate in a weekly seminar offering academic and professional development as well as a supportive mentoring environment with a lively cohort of other Sloan scholars.
+SIGP scholars at SUNY ESF participate in a weekly seminar offering academic and professional development and enjoy a supportive mentoring environment with a lively cohort of other Sloan scholars.

 Who is eligible to apply to the SIGP?